justinHume/web-components-site/source/architecture/philosophy.markdown

 author: Justin Hume
 ---

-Readium Web Components is designed to make it easy to add EPUB 3.0 support to your web application.
+The philosophy of the Readium Web Components project is that it should be simple to build EPUB 3 support into web applications:

+* Simple to embed EPUB publications in a web page.
+* Simple to build custom EPUB-centric web applications.
-It should be easy to deploy, easy to use, and easy to license for open and commercial projects.
+* Simple to license for both personal and commercial projects.
+* Simple to deploy and maintain.